partydrone/interview_project/README.md

 ## Overview

-As part of treatment, our clinical team assigns "homework" to our members in the form of exercises.

-The rough plan is to build a RESTful API that allows our clinical team to assign homework to our members as needed.
-The API will use the data model described below.

 We'll spend the first few minutes of the interview answering any questions you might have about the data model.
-After that we are going to go over the specific requirements and then start implementing the API.

-We will introduce some new requirements during the interview, so be ready to alter or extend the data model below.
+After that we are going to go over the specific requirements for the interview problem.
+Be ready to alter or extend the data model below.

 ## The data model